thrombe/zhadertoy/README.md

 # Zhadertoy
 Welcome to Zhadertoy!
 This is a shader playground inspired by Shadertoy, built to help me dive deeper into graphics programming.
 After working on projects like [fracGen_gpu](https://github.com/thrombe/fracGen_gpu) and [smoxel](https://github.com/thrombe/smoxel), I wanted a more flexible space for experimentation.
-My goal is to make a good and convenient shader playground that includes support for shadertoy shader and does more when needed, so I can seamlessly port my earlier work and develop new ideas.
+My goal is to make a good and convenient shader playground that includes support for shadertoy shaders and does more when needed. so I can seamlessly port my earlier work and develop new ideas.

 ![zhadertoy screenshot](./screenshots/s1.jpeg)